bubbly00/2023_cl1/README.md

 - **Information Retrieval (IR)**: For assignments related to IR, navigate to the `IR` folder.
 It includes information retrieval concepts, implementations, and reports.

+- **Quantum Artificial Intelligence (QAI)**: This subject delves into the intersection of quantum computing and artificial intelligence.
+Explore the `QAI` folder for in-depth explanations and code solutions related to Quantum Artificial Intelligence concepts.

 ## License